tjautio/datasciencecoursera/java_notes.md

     this.ika = this.ika + vuodet;
 }

+* public Class{
+	private final variable;
+This means that the value of the variable can't be changed after the class has been created

 ### Object oriented programming
 * In prosedural programming where the flow is organised in smaller parts, methods, that do their bit
 * With objects the idea is kind of the same.
 ArrayLists are objects